Gravitational waves from the early universe: Searching for the background

+As described in Sec.~\ref{sec:overlap_red}, cross-correlation helps to distinguish a GW signal from other noise sources.
+In the PTA context, this means that signals of multiple pulsars must be observed.
+Huge radio telescopes on Earth have observed these pulsars for several years.
+Then, by cross-correlating the accumulated timing observations and designing precise noise models, we can investigate whether the overlap reduction function is consistent with the so-called Hellings-Downs correlation \cite{1983ApJ...265L..39H}, crucial to characterize the SGWB, studied in the next subsection.

 Importantly, every pulsar has a \emph{timing model} that accounts for every known influence on the photon propagation between the pulsar and the radio telescope.
-The timing model contains timing corrections associated with corrections within the Solar System, in the pulsar systems, and dispersions \cite{Pirani:1956tn,1975GReGr...6..439E,Taylor:2021yjx,NANOGrav:2023hde}.
 The difference between the time of arrival and the predictions of the timing model for a pulsar gives the \emph{timing residual} of that pulsar.
 Everything that is not included in the timing model accounts for timing residuals.
-This includes the desired signal of GW and also other sources of noise.
-In turn, these noise sources are modeled as Gaussian processes in \emph{noise models} \cite{vanHaasteren:2008yh,vanHaasteren:2014qva,Taylor:2021yjx,NANOGrav:2023ctt}.
-Noise sources can usually be classified as \emph{white noise} or \emph{red noise} processes.
-The latter is modeled by a frequency-decreasing power spectrum, whereas the former is modeled by a constant power spectrum over the frequency domain.
+This includes the desired signal of GWs, but also other sources of noise that must be removed.

-Finally, the search for a GWB requires a joint estimation of the GW and noise signals \cite{Taylor:2021yjx}.
-It proceeds primarily with a Bayesian inference analysis that relies on model comparison and it can be complemented by frequentist detection statistic techniques (the \emph{optimal statistic} \cite{Anholm:2008wy,Demorest:2012bv,Chamberlin:2014ria}), in which a null hypothesis testing is obtained by averaging over the Bayesian posteriors of the noise parameters \cite{Vigeland:2018ipb}.
-See more details in \cite{NANOGrav:2023gor,NANOGrav:2023icp}. \\
+In general, the timing model includes timing corrections from pulsar dynamics (pulsar rotation period, rotation period variation), interstellar dispersion (delay by the column of electrons in the interstellar space known as dispersion measure (DM), DM variations, solar electron density), pulsar-Earth system dynamics (Keplerian and relativistic orbital elements, kinematic perturbations) and Solar System dynamics (Solar System ephemeris, parallax, and relativistic corrections such as Roemer delay, Shapiro delay, and Einstein delay).
+For more details, we refer to \cite{Pirani:1956tn,1975GReGr...6..439E,Taylor:2021yjx,NANOGrav:2023hde}.